I Waited For Many Years To Lose My Virginity To My Husband: I Regret It

 Husband.
 On my wedding night, it was a heavy word weighing on my mind.
 I still have no idea how my family expected me to spend the night alone with a stranger.
 "He's your husband now," they said, as if it answered each and every question I had.
 Thankfully, the most intimate thing that happened that night was a conversation.

 A conversation where my husband said "You seemed like the (good girl) type, but I had still hoped that you wouldn't be a virgin."
-I was shocked.Share
+I was shocked.Share this quote

 My face burned with shame and embarrassment and I had no idea what to say.
 I had lived my entire life doing exactly what my parents had expected of me, and the man I was supposed to spend forever with negated my existence in one line.
 Suddenly, I felt as if I wasn't good enough.
 I felt as if I would never be a satisfactory wife.